 Interested in FrogWatch USA training?
 Contact ehann@adventureaquarium.com.

-Frog Alley in KidZone (Zone C) is also home to the texturized and fascinating Vietnamese mossy frog!
-The mossy frog's red, green and black coloration along with uneven, bumpy texture enables it to blend in among mosses and lichens within its habitat.
+The Vietnamese mossy frog gets its name from its appearance, which looks much like, you guessed it, moss!
+The mossy frog's red, green, and black coloration and uneven, bumpy texture enable it to blend in among mosses and lichens within its habitat.